servicetitan/Stl.Fusion.Samples/README.md

     and makes it use a shared counter (the original app uses a local one stored right in the page component).

-Open this sample in 2 browser windows to see the difference:
+Open this sample in 2 browser windows to see the difference with the original app:

 ![](docs/img/Samples-HelloBlazorServer.gif)